upcontent/UpContent-Marketing/content/post/our-pricing-model-sucked.md

 author = "Marissa Burdett"
 author_image = "/images/marissa.png"
 category = "Behind-the-Scenes"
-pinterest = ""
+pinterest = "/images/pricing-sucks.png"

 +++

 When a technology product comes together and is finally ready to be released into the wild, it can often be delayed by the difficulty of settling on a reasonable pricing model.
 There are so many questions and variables to consider:

-*Should we offer our product for free?
+*Should we offer our product for free?<br>
-If we do, how will we pay for it?
+If we do, how will we pay for it?<br>
-How many plans should we offer?
+How many plans should we offer?<br>
-How much would people be willing to pay for that feature?
+How much would people be willing to pay for that feature?<br>
-Which features should fall under each of these plans?
+Which features should fall under each of these plans?<br>
-Can we support organizational billing yet?
+Can we support organizational billing yet?<br>
-Do those pricing tricks like $9.99 really work?
+Do those pricing tricks like $9.99 really work?<br>
 How can I keep this simple?*

 Though we certainly worked through these questions and many more when choosing our own structure, we admit it: we fell short.
 Our first pricing model really sucked, and we finally sat down and worked through straightening it out.